acidatm/acidatm.de/content/info.md

 formation of interactive spaces: analog techno/digital visuals

 ACIDATM is short for Acid At The Mall.
-The alias descends from my reddit username which descends from multiple sources, among other things the track "Acid at my house" by "Kid Paul".

-I release and perform dark, futuristic techno.
-I take strong influence from industrial, tribal, darkroom, dub and acid of cause.

 To me electronic music is the deepest form of connection between strangers.